Does Breastfeeding Really Burn That Many Calories? Mila's Keeper

 The amount of calories you can burn while breastfeeding can depend on your diet, level of physical activity, and weight pre-pregnancy.
 But even with that in mind, there are still dozens of other variables in this equation.

 Still, breast milk production takes energy, which means it takes calories to create your liquid gold.
+If you've wondered how many calories in breast milk per ounce there are, it's around 22 calories per ounce, which is about how many calories it takes your body to produce an ounce of breast milk.
 It's estimated that breastfeeding moms burn around 500 to 700 calories daily to produce milk daily.

 Again, this number can be affected by any myriad of factors.
 We'll let you in on the details!